-When I first made these leek fritters I kept hearing about Ottolenghi, perhaps first on Masterchef and then he just kept cropping up everywhere.
+I first made these leek fritters quite a few years ago and they are slightly adapted from a recipe in Plenty by Ottolenghi.
+It was a long time ago, just after I'd first heard of him on Masterchef and his name kept cropping up everywhere.
 People were raving about his books and his dishes.
 Whenever I read one of his recipes online I wanted to try it.

 So, when Dom's Random Recipe Challenge for January was to cook from a new book, this was the book I picked up.
 And of course, my lovely husband was even less delighted when the recipe I picked had leeks as the main ingredient.